wenbobao/PPiOS-Rename/README.md

 4. At the target's *Build Settings*, in *Apple LLVM - Language* section, set **Precompile Prefix Header** to *YES*.

-### Error: Fat file doesn't contain a valid Mach-O file for the specified architecture (...).
-It probably means that class-dump was run on a static library, which is not supported.
+### Error: Fat file does not contain a valid Mach-O binary for the specified architecture (...).
+If you are trying to obfuscate a static library, please review the 'Obfuscating Static Libraries' section of the documentation.

 You have tried to run analysis on a static library or framework.

+If you are trying to analyze a static library, please follow the instructions in the [Obfuscating Static Libraries](#obfuscating-static-libraries) section below.

-Sometimes, it will work if you `--analyze` the `AppName.framework` directory created by Xcode when archiving.
+If you are trying to analyze a framework, sometimes it will work if you `--analyze` the `AppName.framework` directory created by Xcode when archiving.
 Try archiving the framework from Xcode and use the `AppName.framework` folder created inside the project's derived data folder (`~Library/Developer/Xcode/DerivedData/ProjectName-.../...`).

+### Input file (...) is neither a Mach-O file nor a fat archive.
+If you are trying to obfuscate a static library, please review the 'Obfuscating Static Libraries' section of the documentation.

+If you are trying to analyze a static library, please follow the instructions in the [Obfuscating Static Libraries](#obfuscating-static-libraries) section below.

 ### Undefined symbols / exclusions